How to Organize Your Restaurant StoreroomLast updated on 4/27/2020

 The storeroom is one of your restaurant's most important spaces.
-As a result, having a disorganized and unsanitary storage space can cause trouble when it comes time to prepare for an inspection or take inventory of your supplies.
-Additionally, an untidy storeroom can compromise ingredients, waste your employees' time, and cost your restaurant money.
+Right now, your dine-in restaurant maybe be dealing with the unprecedented emergency of COVID-19 sweeping the globe, which means you might have extra time to organize your storage room and take inventory of your supplies.
 Keep reading to learn how to best organize your stock and control environmental factors, so your staff can use this space efficiently and effectively.

 Apply the Rule of First In, First Out

 Using ingredients before they expire can be one of the biggest challenges for your kitchen, depending on how your storeroom is organized.
 To ensure that your food doesn’t go bad before you can use it, try arranging your storeroom by the first in, first out rule.
 This rule, also known as “FIFO,” means that every time you get new supplies in, you place the new products behind your existing stock to make sure that older items are used first.

 When your employees go to the storeroom to pick up ingredients, they will retrieve the older stock because it is readily accessible.
 As a result, you can reduce food waste in your restaurant.
 This method of organization may be tedious when you are stocking a new delivery, but it can save you the money and time involved.

 When arranging ingredients in your storage space, treat your storeroom like a supermarket.
 Create a standardized labeling system for all of your stock, so your employees can find what they are looking for, even if they are in a rush.
 To avoid confusion, put all of your labels either above or below each product on the shelves.
 Not only do these labels help your staff members to find things, but they also act as reminders for what your kitchen needs when you are re-ordering supplies.